mst209/birds/README.md

 11. Create the api contoller using `rails g controller CommonAncestors`
 12. Update the `config/routes.rb`
 13. Add the birds model using `rails g model Bird`
+14. Add the birds controller using `rails g controller Birds`

 ## Model Selection
 Decide between the following ways to model the self referencing relationship